-To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
-You aren’t required by law to replace your air conditioner.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+The law doesn’t require you to replace your air conditioner.
 At some point, your AC will quit running and it will need to be replaced, and only R410a units will be available to buy.

-The most straightforward option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+The best option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has many financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
 New AC equipment can be more efficient and give you superior comfort, helping to lower your energy costs.

-You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
-While this sounds like a good alternative, the price of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+While this sounds like a great alternative, the price of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
 You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely available.

 The good news

-While making the move to an approved AC refrigerant may stressful, it’s helping to save the ozone layer.
-These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not implausible to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+While making the switch to an approved AC refrigerant may stressful, it’s helping to save the ozone layer.
+These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not implausible to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.